neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getvalidators.md

 - publickey: Candidate's public key
 - votes: Candidate's votes
-- active: If true, the candidate is among validators, Otherwise not.
+- active: If true, the candidate is among validators; otherwise not.